desertghostunr/CPE400/README.md

 		* Queue Job
 		* Compute Route
 		* Direct Traffic
+		* Join Network

 	* Properties:

+		* Vehicle ID to Vehicle Object (the abstracted "route" to that vehicle)
 		* Vehicles at each subnet (map)
 		* Vehicles going to each subnet (map)
 		* City Map (adjacency matrix)